open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 func (m *Accumulator) Collect(ctx context.Context) int
 ```

-### Implement the SDK-level API matching the user-level Metric API
+#### Implement the SDK-level API matching the user-level Metric API

-The OpenTelemetry Metric API specifies a number of instruments and
-supports several calling conventions, giving it a relatively large
-number of types and methods ("surface area").
-The OpenTelemetry API
-SHOULD be designed and implemented following the style idioms of the
-source language, in such a way that the SDK must implement a
-significantly narrower interface.

 This interface sits at the boundary of the SDK and the API, with three
 core methods: